submariner-io/submariner-website/src/content/operations/troubleshooting/_index.en.md

     Topology:  kubernetes.io/hostname=cluster2-worker
 Events:        <none>
 ```

+For a non-headless service, the EndpointSlice will contain a single endpoint referencing the service's cluster IP address.

 If the `Addresses` are correct but still not being returned from DNS queries, try querying IPs in a specific cluster
 by prefixing the query with `<cluster-id>.` If that returns the IPs correctly, then check the connectivity to the cluster